Stock Up, Stock Down After Pittsburgh Steelers' 3rd Preseason Game

 For two games now, Williams has been the only player to return punts.
 Last week, against the Atlanta Falcons, he had three returns for a total of 77 yards and a touchdown.
 He had three more for 10 yards against the Indianapolis Colts.

-Though in that game he had only one carry, yielding 10 yards, and played just nine total snaps (five on offense, four on special teams), the fact that Williams has sole possession of a special-teams role the Steelers needed to fill this summer certainly helps his chances to stick around into the fall.
+Though in that game he had only one carry, yielding 10 yards, and played just nine total snaps (five on offense, four on special teams), the fact Williams has sole possession of a special-teams role the Steelers needed to fill this summer certainly helps his chances to stick around into the fall.

 Pittsburgh would have no problem keeping a fourth running back on the 53-man roster if that person can provide not just depth at the position but upside elsewhere, notably on special teams.

-Williams has managed to stand out in that respect, which gives him an advantage over other Steelers' backs like Fitzgerald Toussaint and Terrell Watson.
+Williams has managed to stand out in that respect, which gives him an advantage over other Steelers' backs such as Fitzgerald Toussaint and Terrell Watson.